Chemistry

 Requirements and knowledge required for access

-Candidates in possession of a high school diploma or equivalent foreign qualification pursuant to Ministerial Decree 22 October 2004 n.270 may be admitted to the Bachelor's degree in Chemistry.
+Candidates holding a high school diploma or other qualification obtained abroad, recognised as eligible, may be admitted to the Bachelor's degree programme in Chemistry.

-In addition, basic knowledge in mathematics, chemistry and the ability to operate simple logical deductions according to levels of competence not higher than those deriving from the preparation provided by the secondary school.
+In addition, basic knowledge in mathematics is needed, in scientific disciplines and ability to make simple logical deductions and comprehension of the text according to levels of competence not higher than those resulting from the preparation provided by secondary school.

-In the TOLC there is an additional section of English, consisting of 30 questions to be carried out in 15 minutes.
-The outcome of this section does not affect the ranking of merit, nor does it replace the assessment of the knowledge of the English language required by the degree course for the acquisition of the related credits (see the paragraph Language Tests), but constitutes a self-assessment for the student.
+The outcome of the English section does not replace the assessment of the English language required by the degree course for the acquisition of the relevant credits (see the paragraph Language tests), but constitutes a self-assessment for the student.

-Students who have supported the TOLC-S intend to use it to access the Degree course in Chemistry of the University of Milan MUST ALSO enroll in the appropriate selection to be included in the ranking of merit, formulated on the basis of the score reported in the test.
-The winners will be able to register within the deadlines indicated in the selection notice.
+Students who having supported the obligatory (but not selective) TOLC-S intend to use it to access the Bachelor of Science in Chemistry of the University of Milan MUST enroll on the site of the cds to enrol within the deadlines indicated in the notice.

 Transfer or graduate student access